 Check out the article 5 Reasons Mexico is One of the Best First Time Solo Travel Destinations for more reasons Mexico is such a great option for U.S. visitors.

 Do I need to speak Spanish to visit Mexico?

-As far as Yucatan state goes, if you stick to the more touristic parts, you should be fine with very basic Spanish.
-If you want to venture off the beaten path, be advised most people in the pueblos (small towns) won’t speak any English.
+As far as Quintana Roo goes, if you stick to the more touristic parts, you should be fine with very basic Spanish.
+If you want to venture off the beaten path, be advised most people in the pueblos (small towns) speak little to no English.